Part of the Revenue Operations series

 Common patterns:

 MQL-to-SQL handoff (30-50% drop): Marketing and sales disagree on what "qualified" means.
 Leads that marketing considers qualified, sales rejects as unqualified.
-This is the single most common leak I see.
+This is the single most common leak I see, and fixing it requires B2B sales and product alignment.

 Demo-to-proposal stall (20-40% drop): Prospects attend the demo, express interest, then go silent.
 Usually because the demo did not address their specific pain, or the next step was not clearly defined.